kolserdav/synchronous-server/README.md

 ## Features

 - Synchronous communication for reliable and predictable behavior
-- Built-in support for common HTTP methods (GET, POST, PUT, DELETE)
 - Customizable request and response handling logic
-- Middleware support for adding functionality to requests and responses

 ## Getting Started